Learning Ising models from one or multiple samples: Overview of Techniques

-When we have $k>1$, we assume that $J^*$ lies in a $k$ dimensional linear subspace of $\R^{n \times n}$.
-A natural way of extending our approach to this setting is by using directional derivatives, which quantify how much $\varphi$ changes along a specific direction of the subspace.
-Similar to the approach when $k=1$, we would like to show that in each direction the ratio of the first and second derivatives is small, with high probability.
-However, there are infinitely many directions to consider.
-Thus, the strategy of just bounding a single direction with high probability and taking the union bound does not suffice.
-Instead, we will construct a finite subset $\mathcal{U}$ of these directions such that every direction is $\epsilon$ close to one in $\mathcal{U}$ ($\mathcal{U}$ forms an $\epsilon$-net).
-By a union bound over $\mathcal{U}$ we prove that with high probability, the ratio between the derivatives is bounded for all the directions in $\mathcal{U}$.
-Since the derivatives are Lipschitz as a function of the direction, this suffices to argue that the ratio is bounded for all directions.
-We note that union bounding over $|\mathcal{U}| = (1/\epsilon)^k$ events increases the error by a multiplicative factor of $\sqrt{k\log (1/\epsilon)}$.
-This completes the proof for $k>1$.
+We now have to use \eqref{eq:gap} to derive the error bound.
+To do that, we would like to show that for all $J$ that are far from $J^*$ in Frobenius norm, $\phi(x;J)>\phi(x;J^*)$.
+Since $\phi(x;\hat J) \leq \phi(x;J^*)$, this would imply that $\hat J$ is close to $J^*$.
+Proving that this statement holds with high probability for all far enough points requires more than a union bound, since there might be infinitely many points.
+Instead, we will construct a finite subset $\mathcal{U}$ of these points such that every point is $\epsilon$ close to one in $\mathcal{U}$ ($\mathcal{U}$ forms an $\epsilon$-net).
+By a union bound over $\mathcal{U}$ we prove that with high probability \eqref{eq:gap} holds for all points in $\mathcal{U}$.
+Since $\phi$ is Lipschitz as a function of the matrix $J$, this suffices to argue that for all far enough points, their $\phi$ value is much larger than that of $J^*$.
+We note that union bounding \eqref{eq:gap} over $|\mathcal{U}|$ events corresponding to all possible $J \in \mathcal{U}$, requires each event to hold with sufficiently high probability, and this holds whenever $\|J^*-J\|_F \ge \Omega(\sqrt{\log |\mathcal{U}|})$.